Emergency backstop mechanism

 As more renewable energy is integrated into the grid, we need to ensure the electricity system remains secure so all Queenslanders can continue to depend on it.

-Introducing the emergency backstop mechanism
+Queensland’s emergency backstop mechanism

 All new and some replacement inverter energy systems (like rooftop solar PV), with aggregated capacity of 10 kilovolt amperes (kVA) and above are required to be fitted with a generation signalling device.
 Some exclusions apply to the requirement – including inverter energy systems where the inverter is solely supplied by a battery.